 We do not have, and do not intend to develop in the near future, internal capabilities to manufacture our products.
-We have entered into agreements with Econolite to manufacture the Autoscope system, and E.I.
-Micro to manufacture the RTMS radar products and related products for sales in the United States, Mexico, Canada and the Caribbean.
+We have entered into agreements with Econolite to manufacture the Autoscope system and with E.I.
+Microcircuits, Inc. to manufacture the RTMS radar products and related products for sales in the United States, Mexico, Canada and the Caribbean.
 We work with suppliers, most of whom are overseas, to manufacture the rest of our products.
-Due to the outbreak of the coronavirus, some of our suppliers have recently expressed concern about lead times and availability of components, especially those components coming out of Asia.
-We are currently assessing our current inventory positions and taking actions to minimize any disruptions to our supply chain, although such actions may not be successful.
-There are a number of risks associated with our dependence on contract manufacturers, including reduced control over delivery schedules; reliance on the quality assurance procedures of third parties; potential uncertainty regarding manufacturing yields and costs; potential lack of adequate capacity during periods of high demand; limited warranties on components; potential misappropriation of our intellectual property; and potential manufacturing disruptions (including disruptions caused by geopolitical events, military actions, work stoppages, natural disasters or international health emergencies such as coronavirus).
+Due to the coronavirus, or COVID-19, pandemic, which the World Health Organization declared in March 2020, some of our suppliers have expressed concern about lead times and availability of components, especially those components coming out of Asia.
+We have been assessing our inventory positions and taking actions to minimize any disruptions to our supply chain, although such actions may not be successful.
+There are a number of risks associated with our dependence on contract manufacturers, including reduced control over delivery schedules; reliance on the quality assurance procedures of third parties; potential uncertainty regarding manufacturing yields and costs; potential lack of adequate capacity during periods of high demand; limited warranties on components; potential misappropriation of our intellectual property; and potential manufacturing disruptions (including disruptions caused by geopolitical events, war or military actions, work stoppages, natural disasters or international health emergencies such as the COVID-19 pandemic).
 If Econolite, E.I.
-Micro, or our other suppliers are unable to manufacture our products in the future, we may be unable to identify other manufacturers able to meet product and quality demands in a timely manner or at all.
+Microcircuits, Inc., or our other suppliers are unable to manufacture our products in the future, we may be unable to identify other manufacturers able to meet product and quality demands in a timely manner or at all.
 Our inability to find suitable manufacturers for our products could result in delays or reductions in product shipments, which in turn may harm our business reputation and results of operations.
 In addition, we have granted Econolite the exclusive right to market the Autoscope video system and related products in the United States, Mexico, Canada and the Caribbean.
 Consequently, our revenue depends to a significant extent on Econolite's marketing efforts.
 Econolite's inability to effectively market the Autoscope video system, or the disruption or termination of that relationship, could result in reduced revenue and market share for our products.